 - Travellers can access the digital passenger locator form here or via the “Jitenge” app, downloadable from Google Playstore (Android users only) while iPhone users should make sure to use Chrome or Firefox when accessing the form via the URL.

 - Upon submission of the digital locator form, a QR code will be sent to your email address.

 - Passengers whose Covid-19 certificates expire while on transit will be required to deposit their passports with the airport Port of Health Authorities and facilitate testing in a recognized facility at their own cost.

 - All travellers will be required to wear a face mask and observe social distancing.

-- Basecamp Explorer Kenya will offer on-site COVID-19 tests for all in-house guests staying at Basecamp Masai Mara, Eagle View and Leopard Hill who require to present documented results before entering their country of residence or to board their onward flight.
+- Basecamp Explorer Kenya will arrange on-site COVID-19 tests for all in-house guests staying at Basecamp Masai Mara, Eagle View and Leopard Hill who require to present documented results before entering their country of residence or to board their onward flight.
 We have also set up a partnership with an accredited medical testing laboratory to provide Trusted Travel (TT) verification code for guests as required.
-Testing will be facilitated by a qualified Clinical Officer, stationed at our camp and the test results will be available within 48 hrs at USD 250 per person.
+We will make arrangements for guests covid testing at our camp at a cost of USD 140 per person.
 Please discuss your travel plans and testing requirements at the time of booking.

 Join our safaris in Masai Mara today!